 - 2 tablespoons cornstarch or flour, (see instructions below)

-- ¼ cup broth from the stew, (see instructions below)
+- ¼ cup broth from the stew or water, (see instructions below)

 Instructions

 - Coat the meat chunks in flour, salt and black pepper in a large mixing bowl or plastic bag.
-In a Dutch oven or large pot, heat 2 tablespoons of olive oil and heat on medium-high heat.
+In a Dutch oven or large pot, heat olive oil and heat on medium-high heat.
 Add the meat to the pan and saute until browned on all sides.
+(1.5 pounds beef chuck, top round or beef stew meat, ½ cup all-purpose flour, Salt and pepper, 2 tablespoons olive oil)

-- Make a slurry by combining flour or cornstarch with broth from the stew.
+- Make a slurry by combining flour or cornstarch with broth from the stew or water.
 Whisk and add to the slow cooker to thicken.
+(2 tablespoons cornstarch or flour, ¼ cup broth from the stew or water)

 - Let the stew sit for 15-30 minutes.
 Serve and enjoy!